Image

 VENUES

-The workshop will take place throughout EMPAC, granting participants access to the sophisticated audio systems in place.
-In addition to smaller studio spaces, five venues will be outfitted with high-channel-count audio arrays, including:
+The workshop will take place throughout the EMPAC building, granting participants access to a range of sophisticated audio systems in a variety of acoustic settings.
+Three venues will be outfitted with high-channel-count audio arrays, including:

 • Large absorptive studio